FOLLOW US

 Air pollution

-Severe air pollution is a major hazard to public health, especially during the winter months (October to February).
+Severe air pollution is a major health hazard, especially during the winter months from October to February.
 North Indian cities are most affected by extremely high levels of pollution.
-Children, the elderly, and those with pre-existing medical conditions may be especially affected.
+Children, the elderly and those with pre-existing medical conditions may be especially affected.
 If you’re pregnant or have a respiratory or heart condition you may wish to consult a medical practitioner before you travel.
-More information about outdoor air quality is available from TravelHealthPro (from the UK’s National Travel Health Network and Centre).

 Medication